JotaMelo/iOasys-Objective-C-Style-Guide/README.md

 ## Bitmasks

-When working with bitmasks, the `NS_OPTIONS` macro MUST be used.
+When working with bitmasks, the `NS_OPTIONS` macro must be used.

 **Example:**